 European Association of Zoos and Aquariums

-- To build networking capacity for practitioners in range countries/area/regions to better work together in taking charge of the conservation of their local species.
+- To build networking capacity for practitioners in range countries/areas/regions to better work together in taking charge of the conservation of local species.

-- To stimulate interest in amphibian conservation in the region.
+- To stimulate interest in amphibian conservation in the regions.

-- To provide guidance on developing regional conservation plans and strategies for collaboration with in situ conservation practitioners and municipal partners in the region.
+- To provide guidance on developing regional conservation plans and strategies for collaboration with in situ conservation practitioners and municipal partners in the regions.

 Our courses are assembled on a case-by-case basis, designed to provide the necessary skills delivered at the right level for participants.
 We are guided by pre-workshop surveys and also by close collaboration with local organizers to provide these services and make the courses as useful as possible.
 Subjects